mdbootstrap/bootstrap-grid/README.md

-# Free Bootstrap Grid system Layout
+# Free Bootstrap Grids & Layouts Collection

 Bootstrap grid is a powerful system for building mobile-first layouts.
 It's very extensive tool with a great number of options.
 Below we present you the core knowledge.
 It's a simplified overview of the most commonly used examples.